proggR/bottlecap/README.md

 - write out hardhat tasks required to fully test/unit tests to avoid breaking anything with further changes
 - plan bots to slosh test tokens around. should be relatively straight forward comparisons looking for arbops on SpotCheck events, with semi-random initial stacks of each
 - plan/make beta React app... supported features will depend on whether bytecode can be pared enough to add p2p markets back in (plsplsplspls)
+- attempt to refactor BokkyPooBahsRedBlackTreeLibrary to compile with 0.8.0?... that'll be a nice and weird learning experience I'm sure :\
 - plan next iteration, which attempts to include remaining Deluge featureset in a refactor that breaks things into multiple contracts